What type of skier should you be?

 We recommend that you do not bring a briefcase full of business/office homework.
 However, if you must keep on working, we do have wireless internet at the lodge.
-Starting this year we are asking guests to go to the mezzanine area or their room for computer/mobile device use, and to refrain from using these in the bar/dining room area.
-To encourage social interaction, and discourage digital introversion.
+We ask all guests to use the mezzanine area or their room for computer or mobile device use, and to refrain from using these in the common areas.
+This is to encourage social interaction, and discourage digital introversion.

 Do I need to sign a waiver?

-Yes, Mustang Powder is committed to providing a safe and enjoyable experience.
-Nevertheless, skiing and boarding in a backcountry mountain environment exposes participants to inherent risks.
+Yes.
+Mustang Powder is committed to providing a safe and enjoyable experience.
+Nevertheless, skiing in a backcountry mountain environment expose participants to inherent risks.
 Guests must be prepared to accept these risks.
 All guests must read and sign a Release of Liability and Waiver of Claims Agreement before the start of a holiday at Mustang Powder.
 Be sure to review the waiver prior to your holiday and contact us if you have any questions. *Liability & Waiver of Claims (PDF).

-*SAMPLE DOCUMENT FOR PERUSAL ONLY – WAIVER MUST BE FILLED OUT IN THE PRESENCE OF A MUSTANG POWDER EMPLOYEE*
+*SAMPLE DOCUMENT FOR VIEWING USE ONLY – WAIVER MUST BE FILLED OUT IN THE PRESENCE OF A MUSTANG POWDER EMPLOYEE*

 How much should I tip?